Retroguru/super-swipebox/README.md

 nextSlide: function(){} // called on next slide, works for next button, arrow keys and touch navigation
 prevSlide: function(){} // called on previous slide, works for previous button, arrow keys and touch navigation
 ```

-### Pull Requests

-I want to keep this plugin as simple as possible.
-I won't merge pull requests for additional features such as download buttons, social like buttons, IE8 compatibility etc...
-But feel free to fork the project and customize it to suit to your needs.
-Most wanted PR are for bug fixes.
-Also, a future improvement will be to allow zoom on touchable devices.

-If you want to submit a pull request please be sure to grunt the whole thing (mostly jshintrc validation and minified file) and send me a demo URL.
-Also, please comment your code.

-Thanks for your understanding and thank you all for your helpful support!